Why Choose Medical Biophysics?

 All MBP Graduate students receive a guaranteed minimum annual research stipend to help cover the cost of their tuition and living expenses.
-For 2020, the minimum funding is $28,404 for MSc students, and $30,687 for PhD students.
+For 2023/24, the minimum yearly funding is $37,339 for MSc, and $40,159 for PhD students.
 In addition, students can apply for scholarships, granted through U of T or outside organizations (CHIR, NSERC), which can add to their base funding.

-For more information on student stipends, please visit Program Fees and Stipend.
+For more information on student stipends, please visit the Program Fees and Stipend page.

-For more information on scholarships offered to MBP students, please visit Awards and Scholarships.
+For more information on scholarships offered to MBP students, please visit the Awards and Scholarships page.